 STEP 1 – Being in Bitcoin on an Platform that Supports the Fork Before the Snapshot is Taken

-To get “free coins” / “forked coins” (AKA to qualify for the fork) you must be in Bitcoin on a platform that supports the fork before the “snapshot” occurs (that includes third party platforms or being in direct control of your private keys, as discussed above; see more notes below for details).
+To get “free coins” / “forked coins” (AKA to qualify for the fork) you must be in Bitcoin on a platform that supports the fork before the “snapshot” occurs (that includes third party platforms like exchanges, or being in direct control of your private keys via a traditional wallet like the official Bitcoin Core wallet; see more notes below for details).

 The developers of a given fork will take a “snapshot” of the ledger/blockchain (a public record of all wallet balances) at a given block height.
 The developers of a given platform will generally do the same (so for example Coinbase/GDAX will record balances in the wallets they host on their platform… for forks they support).

 Anyone in Bitcoin before that block height will end up owning equal parts of the forked coin by default if they are in control of the private keys.
 Meanwhile, if one has their Bitcoin on a platform that supports the fork, they should by all means be credited for that as well (although its at the discretion of the platform).